veerasaraha/spacex-project/README.md

 <h1 align='center'>SpaceX - Web App </h1>

-Simple spaceX web where you can explore about spacex history , launchs and rockets.
+Simple spaceX web where you can explore about spacex history , launchs and rockets.<br />
+Deployed version of this site : [spacex-web-app](https://spacex-web-app.netlify.app/)

 ## Table Of Contents